Table of Contents

 - Peel and discard the shell, or crush it and serve it with eggs.

 Eggs are packed with nutrients.
-And just like for humans, there are many benefits that your dog can receive if they eat eggs.
+Like humans, there are many benefits that your dog can receive if they eat eggs.
 Eggs help your dog in the following four ways:

 It promotes muscle development and helps repair damaged tissues.
-Eggs contain a high amount of quality protein that can help your dog build muscle and repair any damaged tissues.
+Eggs contain a high amount of quality protein to help your dog build muscle and repair any damaged tissues.

 Settles uneasy stomachs.
-Eggs can help settle upset stomachs so a hard boiled egg can be a meal replacement or substitute if your dog has been ill or is refusing to eat.
+Eggs can help settle upset stomachs, so a hard-boiled egg can be a meal replacement or substitute if your dog has been ill or refuses to eat.

 Shell Or No Shell?